inseri-swiss/inseri-core-wp/docs/blocks/download.md

 ### File name

 Set the name under which the file will be downloaded.

+### Determine file extension automatically

-The file extension will be added depending on the data type.
+By default the file extension will be added automatically depending on the data type.
+However this can be turned off and the file extension can be defined as desired.

 ## Examples